AustinT/AustinT.github.io/posts/2025-02-14-is-offline-mbo-realistic.md

 I plan to post this to Twitter/Bluesky.
 If you disagree with anything in this post, please do comment!
 I would love to learn why I am wrong about this.

+---

+## Addendum: responses to my Twitter post

+The best counter-arguments I heard after sharing this post were:

+- It could be useful for people who want to try ML out a little bit without committing to multiple rounds of optimization.
+- It could be useful for the last round of optimization.

+I don't disagree with either of these reasons, but they seem sufficiently niche that I would not want an entire subfield to be based around them...